Miguel Hernández Agosto

 Miguel Hernández Agosto (April 5, 1927 – March 18, 2016) was a Puerto Rican politician whose service in government spanned several generations.
 Affiliated with the Popular Democratic Party (PPD), he started his political career as a Cabinet member, but eventually became a Senator at-large.
 Hernández Agosto served as President of the Senate of Puerto Rico for 12 years (1981-1993).

 Early years and education

 Hernández Agosto was born on April 5, 1927, in Las Piedras, Puerto Rico.

 Hernández Agosto finished his bachelor studies in agricultural sciences from the University of Puerto Rico at Mayagüez at the age of 19.
-Next year, he completed a master's degree from Michigan State University, and later a PhD from University of Michigan.
-Hernández Agosto is a member of the Latino fraternity Phi Iota Alpha, the oldest inter-collegiate Greek-letter organization established for Latino Americans.
+The following year, he completed a master's degree from Michigan State University, and later a PhD from University of Michigan.
+In 1970 he earned a Juris Doctor from the Interamerican University of Puerto Rico School of Law.
+Hernández Agosto isa member of the Latino fraternity Phi Iota Alpha, the oldest inter-collegiate Greek-letter organization established for Latino Americans.

 Professional career

 During his youth, Hernández Agosto served as a science and math teacher at high schools in Humacao and Juncos.